-3.2.
-Leg and Foot Strength
+3.2 Leg and foot strength

-Leg and foot operated controls on workspace of machinery & equipments such as foot operated sprayers, threshers, dibblers are prominently used in the Indian agriculture.
-The 5th percentile values of male workers for leg and foot strength are 250.7 and 185.7 N and for female workers 204.2 and 181.8 N respectively that can be effectively used for the design purpose.
-The maximum foot strength of male and female agricultural workers is 285.0 and 249.8 N respectively, which is useful in the design of accelerator pedal, clutch pedal, brake pedal and similar other foot-operated controls.
+Leg and foot operated controls on workspace of machinery & equipments such as the foot operated sprayers, threshers, dibblers are prominently used in the Indian agriculture.
+The 5th percentile values of male workers for leg and foot strength were 250.7 and 185.7 N and for female workers 204.2 and 181.8 N respectively that can be effectively used for the design purpose.
+The maximum foot strength of male and female agricultural workers were 285.0 and 249.8 N respectively, which is useful in the design of accelerator pedal, clutch pedal, brake pedal and similar other foot-operated controls.

-3.3.
-Torque Strength
+3.3 Torque strength

-The mean torque strength by both hands in standing posture of male and female workers are found to be 209.93 and 117.72 N-m respectively which can be used in the design of manually operated equipment like chaff cutter, slicers, threshers and sugarcane crusher.
+The mean torque strength by both hands in standing

+posture of male and female workers were found to be 209.93 and 117.72 N-m respectively which can be used in the design of manually operated equipment like chaff cutter, slicers, threshers and sugarcane crusher.
 Torque strength by both hands in standing and sitting postures are used in the design of manually operated equipments like chaff cutter, sugarcane crusher and design of control viz. steering.
-The 5th and 95th percentile values of torque strength of preferred hand in standing posture are 178.57 & 188.33 Nm for male and 89.51 and 92.17 Nm for female workers respectively and similarly in sitting posture are 276.86 and 292.52 N for male and 185.77 & 190.15 Nm for female workers respectively that should be considered in user friendly design of steering wheel of tractor and/or other vehicles.
-For efficient and effective design of control knob, sprayer lids and opening cover of service point, the mean hand grip torque of 48.17 Nm for men workers and 30.41 Nm for female workers should be considered.
-These overall strength parameters can be used in the deign / modification of hand controls and foot controls like clutch / brake on different workplaces of machines.
+The 5th and 95th percentile values of torque strength of preferred hand in standing posture were 178.57 and 188.33 Nm for male and 89.51 and 92.17 Nm for female workers respectively and similarly in sitting posture were 276.86 and 292.52 N for male and 185.77 and 190.15 Nm for female workers respectively that should be considered in user friendly design of the steering wheel of tractor and/or other vehicles. efficient and effective design of control knob, sprayer lids and opening cover of service point, the mean hand grip torque of 48.17 Nm for men workers and 30.41 Nm for female workers should be considered.
+These overall strength parameters can be used in the design/ modification of hand controls and foot controls like clutch/brake on different workplaces of machines.